dylank09/chirp/README.md

    `npm start`

 3. This should open a tab on your browser.
 On the left side of this page, observe the options available to you.
 If you wish to open the app in the browser, click web.
 Otherwise if you have an android emulator open, you can click on the android option.

+## How to test

+0. Navigate to this directory

+1. Run jest test script with
+   `npm test`